vandanpatelgithub/FetchingRewardsCodingExercise/README.md

 The service manager is injected inside interactor using protocol.

-The Extension.swift has all the methods for data massaging and making it render ready.
+The Extensions.swift has all the methods for data massaging and making it render ready.
 These methods are used inside presenter.

 The view is made as dumb as possible.